-The Julio Mario Santo Domingo Collection, the world’s largest private collection of material documenting altered states of mind, has been placed on long-term deposit with Harvard University.
+The Ludlow-Santo Domingo Library, the world’s largest private collection of material documenting altered states of mind, has been placed on long-term deposit with Harvard University.
 Including rare books, manuscripts, posters, photographs, audio material, and popular and underground cultural ephemera of all kinds, the 50,000+ item collection will support teaching and research in many fields across the University.

 The collection documents psychoactive drugs and their physical and social effects, from cultivation and synthesis to the myriad cultural and counter-cultural products such altered states of mind have inspired and influenced.
 Rich in scientific and medical works on cannabis, hashish, opium, coca, peyote, LSD, anesthetics and various derivatives, it documents in depth both the benefits of controlled use and the horrors of addiction.
 The bulk of the collection, however, explores drug use by individuals and the influence such use and users had on their society, with emphasis on the 19th and 20th centuries in America and France.
-The collections was also known as the Ludlow Santo Domingo (LSD) Library, following Santo Domingo’s acquisition and integration of the Fitz Hugh Ludlow Library of San Francisco in 2001.
+The collections became known as the Ludlow Santo Domingo (LSD) Library, following Julio Mario Santo Domingo Jr.’s acquisition and integration of the Fitz Hugh Ludlow Library of San Francisco in 2001.

 Turn-of-the-20th-century literature is particularly well represented, with major collections of Charles Baudelaire, Thomas De Quincey, Claude Farrère, Pierre Louÿs, Fitz Hugh Ludlow, Arthur Rimbaud, Paul Verlaine, and others.
 Many of the books are inscribed, have letters or drawings inserted, or are in deluxe bindings.
 There is also an extensive collection of French erotica, ranging in date from rare editions of de Sade’s Justine (1791, a copy with a nail puncture running through both covers and text block, and purportedly nailed to a pillory) to the manuscript of Pauline Réage’s Histoire d’O (1954) and the first printing of Emmanuelle (ca. 1960).